paulmarrington/Decoupler/Assets/Askowl/Decoupler/Documentation/Askowl-Decoupler.md

 manager = Manager.Load<AdzeServicesManager>("AdzeServicesManager.asset");
 showService = Service<AdzeServiceAdapter.ShowDto>.Instance;
 showService.Dto.request = (firstValue, secondValue);
-emitter = manager.CallService(showService);
+emitter = manager.Call(showService);
 //... later once the emitter has fired response = showService.Dto.response;
 ```
 Because of the unusual design decisions, this code needs some explanation.

 1. A service manager is responsible for getting an acceptable service and for switching to a fallback if a service fails.
-Static cache it if there is one primary service with or without fallback.
-Don't cache for random or round-robin implementations.
+We can cache a copy of `manager` but not `showService`.
+The latter uses a recycling sysem so is not resource intensive.
 2. A service may have many entry points.
 Each entry point has it's own data transfer object (DTO).
 Here we get a DTO and fill in request data.
-3. A service has a single method `CallService` with an override for very entry point DTO.
+3. A service has a single method `Call` method with an overloads for very entry point DTO.
 It returns an emitter which is fired once the service is complete.
-4. Once done, the service will fill in a response struct/tuple/struct that can be accessed through the DTO.
+4. Once done, the service will fill in a response struct/tuple/instance that can be accessed through the DTO.

 ### To send to all viable services
 Another type of service is to have multiple instances, and we need to do something with all of them.
 It could be anything from display a list of names for user selection or call a method on some or all of them. `Social` is one of these where we may be connected to multiple social networks and send a message to some.